Plantera

 Sound 6

-Plantera is a very straightforward game with simple, but addictive mechanics.
-You simply grow your garden, harvest crops and sell them to repeat the cycle.
+Plantera is a very straightforward game with simple but addictive mechanics.
+You grow your garden, harvest crops, and sell them to repeat the cycle.
 It is a casual clicker title with plenty of things to click, but you can also kick back and leave it to its own devices.
-If you are not a fan of clicker titles it can become repetitive, but considering its price it is hard to fault.
+If you are not a fan of clicker titles, it can become repetitive, but considering its price, it is hard to fault.

-Gameplay: Very straightforward to play and features a bit more variety than typical clicker games.
+Gameplay: Plantera is very straightforward to play and features more variety than typical clicker games.

-Sound: Nice, but could have benefited from a few more tunes
+Sound: The audio is nice, but could have benefited from a few more tunes

 Summary 7.0 Good